DUE TO THE RECENT OUTBREAK OF CORONA VIRUS THERE WILL BE NO FUTURE MEETINGS OR WARD VISITS DURING THE FORSEEABLE FUTURE.

 Tribute to Megan & John Kirby.

 Megan & John were founder member of the liver Support Group, right there at the very beginning, Sadly Megan passed away in October 2015 and later John in July 2017.
-The services that she gave to the group, and the countless patients and families that she helped and counselled during that long time will be remembered by an enormous amount of people.
+The services that they both gave to the group, and the countless patients and families that they helped and counselled during that long time will be remembered by an enormous amount of people.
 The dedication that they gave was exemplary.
-She will be sadly missed by all the medical team and the group.
-Megan had been transplanted over 20 years and was not a contributing factor in her death, even after all that time her liver was still in excellent condition!.
+Megan & John will be sadly missed by all the medical team and the group.
+Megan had been transplanted over 20 years and John was her carer.
+Megan’s transplant was not a contributing factor in her death, even after all that time her liver was still in excellent condition!.
+RIP

-The website is owned and operated by Alan Hyde : Visitor Coordinator of the Liver Support Group.
+The website is owned and operated by Alan Hyde : Secretary & Visitor Coordinator of the Liver Support Group.
 All operational costs associated with the website are kindly donated by Alan Hyde.